-- Platinum – Platinum being used tends to be the best metal for overall performance in the catalytic converter field.
-Platinum can be used a metal that helps to negate the fumes and pollution coming from the car’s engine and before it comes to exhaust to trap the bad particles, and through different ions, it will negate the negative effect on the environment.
+- Platinum – Platinum is used and tends to be the best metal for overall performance in the catalytic converter field.
+Platinum can be used a metal that helps to negate the fumes and pollution coming from the car’s engine, and before it comes to exhaust to trap the bad particles, and through different ions, it will negate the negative effect on the environment.

-- Palladium – Generally more expensive to use then Platinum, so it tends to be a higher-end luxury item for catalytic converters.
+- Palladium – Generally more expensive than Platinum, so it tends to be a higher-end luxury item for catalytic converters.

-- Rhodium – Used a reduction component to help eliminate the fumes and then paired with palladium to help eliminate more of the toxins.
+- Rhodium – Used a reduction component to help eliminate the fumes and paired with palladium to help eliminate more toxins.

-- Ceramic or Metal Foil – This what you see and is actually under the precious metals.
-The honeycomb type of pattern that you see throughout the catalytic converters is meant to have all of those openings and surface space in order to have more and more of the exhausts pass over it and capture the harmful toxins.
+- Ceramic or Metal Foil – This is what you see and is actually under precious metals.
+The honeycomb type of pattern that you see throughout the catalytic converters is meant to have all of those openings and surface space to have more and more of the exhausts pass over it and capture the harmful toxins.

-- Metal Shield – These are generally steel on the outside, but can often be found as a magnetic stainless steel or even a regular 303/304 stainless steel case.
+- Metal Shield – These are generally steel on the outside but can often be found as magnetic stainless steel or a regular 303/304 stainless steel case.